 This course is the first of a two-semester lecture and laboratory study of general chemistry.
-It examines the fundamental properties of elements, compounds and their quantitative relationships.
-Stoichiometry and molecular structure are stressed.
-The laboratory component of the course is designed to support the concepts and principles defined during lecture.
-The laboratory will require students to be involved in experimentation that measure basic chemical reactions and develop fundamental skills important to introductory chemistry.
+It examines the fundamental properties of elements, compounds, and their quantitative relationships.
+The laboratory component supports the concepts and principles defined during lecture.
+The laboratory requires students to be involved in experimentation that measures basic chemical reactions and develops fundamental skills important to introductory chemistry.